Yay! We’re so exciting to be your photographers!

 * Be sure to mix and match your color combinations.
 Buying everyone the same color shirts and bottoms is so boooooring.
 Plus, that creates a pattern and what did we say about too much pattern?
 Mix it up a bit.
 Break up the colors.
 Your goal is to blend and complement each other but still stand out as an individual.

 personally we love bright bold colors.
 Think about a coral reef.
-Those colors look GREAT in portrait.
+Those colors look GREAT in portraits.
 If going with that type of palette, we suggest not going with anything too neon like.
 This can cause a color cast on your skin.

 WEATHER – 15%